empreon/empreon/README.md

-I build deep learning systems from scratch to understand the "engine," not just the "steering wheel."
+I build deep learning systems from scratch to understand the "engine".